arumsey/android-managed-content/README.md

 In this example AEM App web content is added to the Android app assets folder and delivered to the Cordova WebView.
 The web content from AEM takes advantage of the Cordova plugins for accessing the device filesystem, unzipping packages and geolocation.

-The Phonegap [documentation](http://docs.phonegap.com/en/3.4.0/guide_platforms_android_webview.md.html) does provide some details on how to embed a Cordova-enabled WebView component as an Android activity.
-This example however, embeds the Cordova WebView as an Android fragment instead.

 ##Installation